Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

 -sp.
 Jiuzhaigou Willumeit 9 Loose and strong growing.
 Takes some space.

 -sp.
-Jiuzhaigou (B1) (picture above left) New strong and upright growing plant with green canes that can turn into bright yellow.
-New Generation.
+Jiuzhaigou (B1) (picture above left) Newer, strong and upright growing plant with green canes that can color into yellow.

 Height 2-3 m.+ sun till shadow hardy between -20/-25°C